Car Accidents - FAQ

 Q: I was in a car accident and the air bags in my car didn't deploy.
 Do I have a case against the car manufacturer?

 That depends, as there are several factors that dictate whether an air bag will deploy in a collision.
-You should consult with an attorney, who will investigate the airbag devices in your car and determine, with the assistance of an engineer, the circumstances under which the airbags were supposed to deploy.
-If the circumstances of your accident were such that the airbags should have deployed, you very well may have a product liability claim against the manufacturer.
+You should consult with an attorney.
+They will investigate the airbag devices in your car and determine, with the assistance of an engineer, the circumstances under which the airbags were supposed to deploy.
+If the circumstances of your accident were such that the airbags should have deployed but didn't, you very well may have a product liability or lemon law claim against the manufacturer.

 Q: I'm confused about whether or not I should file a lawsuit or just let the insurance company handle things.
 Is there somewhere I can go to get help?

-Very often, lawyers for the insurance companies will square off and eventually settle.
-But every car accident is unique in some way and you may need a good lawyer on your side.
+Very often, lawyers for the insurance companies will square off and eventually settle, but every car accident is unique.
+These situations can be complex, depending on the extent of injuries, intricacy of medical records, expert testimony, photographic evidence, and witness testimony.
+You may need a good lawyer on your side to help you navigate the complexities of legal procedures.
 If you have any doubts or questions about your case, it's a good idea to get in touch with a car accident attorney near you.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help